In this article

 Where will most of your traveling take you?
 No matter where you go, purchase protection can kick in as a backup.
 It works as a form of insurance on your purchases and covers things like airfare, hotels, and rental cars.
 This could remove the need for you to purchase additional travel insurance.

-Look into the benefits and perks of the card you’ll be choosing.
+Look into the travel perks of the business cards you’re considering.
 For example, does your card come with airport lounge access?
 If your business is located near a smaller airport, your employees will likely spend more time changing flights at larger airports with longer layovers.
-They might benefit more from an airport lounge than employees who live near a larger airport and take non-stop flights.
+They might benefit more from an airport lounge than employees who live near a larger airport and take nonstop flights.

 Downsides of a dedicated business credit card for travel

-Although there are several benefits of a business credit card, there are some downsides as well.
-Initially, you might have felt that securing a business travel credit card would have you and your employees employing luxury lounges around the world.
+Although there are several benefits of a business credit card, there are also some downsides.
+Initially, you may have thought securing a business travel credit card would have you and your employees enjoying luxury airport lounge access around the world.
 However, this isn’t the case for many companies.

 Higher interest rates

-Due to the supposed “rewards” of these cards, business travel credit cards often come with higher interest rates than their corporate counterparts.
-These APR rates can be as high as 24%, much higher than the standard 16% seen with traditional cards.
+Due to the often rich rewards they offer, business travel credit cards usually come with a higher APR than general corporate cards.
+Interest rates can be as high as 24%, much higher than the standard 16% you’ll see with traditional cards.

-Business travel credit cards come with several perks, but they also have high annual rates.
-As mentioned earlier, the American Express Business Platinum Card has a steep yearly fee of $695.
-With such hefty fees, you’ll need to ensure that the card's benefits outweigh the costs.
+Business travel credit cards come with several perks, but they also have high annual fees.
+As we covered earlier, the American Express Business Platinum Card has a steep yearly fee of $695.
+With such a high cost, you’ll need to ensure that the card's benefits outweigh the costs.

-Credit card issuers have limits on how many cards can be issued to employees.
+Credit card issuers have limits on how many cards you can issue to employees.
 This can quickly create chaos within the office.

-If you own a small business with thirty employees, but only receive ten cards from your card issuer, it can be confusing and time-consuming to keep track of who is using which card, and chasing down employees for reimbursements.
+If you own a small business with 30 employees but only receive 10 cards from your card issuer, it can be confusing and time-consuming to track who’s using which card and chase down employees for travel expense reimbursements.

-If you give your employees your travel card, you might also use a personal card for business expenses.
+If you give an employee your travel card, you might also wind up using your personal card for business expenses out of necessity.
 This opens you up to personal liability for your many business expenses.

-Simplify business travel with Ramp’s all-in-one corporate card
+Simplify business travel with Ramp’s all-in-one business credit card

-Instead of a business travel card, consider a card that meets all of your business's spending needs.
-While traditional credit cards encourage spending to earn rewards, Ramp’s corporate cards offer universal 1.5% cashback on purchases and come with spend management software designed to help your business save.
+Instead of a business travel card, consider a card that meets all your business's spending needs.
+While traditional credit cards encourage spending to earn rewards, Ramp’s corporate business credit card offers cashback on purchases and comes with spend management software designed to help your business save.

 Error Message